-Our views will be amidst the river hills with pauses to enjoy the water below.
-Final destination is Berkastel-Kues with its medieval marketplace, gabled timber-frame houses from the 17th century and Landshut Castle.
+Our final destination is Berkastel-Kues with its medieval marketplace, gabled timber-frame houses from the 17th century and Landshut Castle.

 Today's cycling tour will take you to the romantic village of Traben-Trarbach, located on the left bank of the Moselle and famous for its Jugendstil (art nouveau) architectural style.

-We pedal to Beilstein, ‘the Sleeping Beauty of the Moselle’ and one of the best preserved historical villages along the length of the Moselle.
+We pedal to Beilstein,the Sleeping Beauty of the Moselle and one of the best preserved historical villages along the length of the Moselle.
 We take time to explore the town and a visit to the ruins of Castle Metternich.
-Today’s tour will end in Cochem, a lovely little town that features historical half-timbered-houses, a picturesque old town and Reichsburg Castle.
+Today's tour will end in Cochem, a lovely little town that features historical half-timbered-houses, a picturesque old center and Reichsburg Castle- which we will visit.

 Today we sail to Moselkern and a visit to the queen of the German fortresses, the impressive Burg Eltz.
 We need some time to take the easy 40-minute hike to the fortress from town.
 Our journey along the Mosel continues with quaint towns dotting the vineyard-swept hillsides.